Flechering/dbdmobilepaks/README.md

 Any questions?
 # Join my Discord: https://discord.gg/mvxabW57hP

-Please let me know if you need help anything but creating an issue report :)
+Please let me know if you need help anything by creating a issue report :)